zayneio/open-flights/README.md

 # How to rebuild this app from scratch

-For an up to date, full step-by-step guide on how to rebuild this app from scratch, check out [this article](https://zayne.io/articles/how-to-build-a-crud-app-with-ruby-on-rails-and-react)
+For an up to date, full step-by-step guide on how to rebuild this app from scratch, check out [this article I've put together.](https://zayne.io/articles/how-to-build-a-crud-app-with-ruby-on-rails-and-react)

 ### Getting Started: Creating a New Rails App With React & Webpacker
 First things first, let's create a brand new rails app.
 We can do this from the command line by doing `rails new app-name` where app-name is the name of our app, however we are going to add a few additional things.
 We need to add `--webpack=react` to configure our new app with webpacker to use react, and additionally I'm going to add `--database=postgresql` to configure my app to use postgres as the default database. so the final output to create our new app will look like this: